bilalmetla/isla-task/README.md

 - Includes unit and API tests using Mocha, Chai, and Axios.
 - Supports automatic restarts during development with `nodemon`.
 - Configured for production deployment using PM2.
+- Configured Docker support to run with docker containers
+- Configured GitHub actions to continously testing of unit and api and docker setup testing.

 ## Prerequisites